digitalronin/mysql-replicator/README.md

 TODO

+* allow passing in a mysql socket filename
 * add a "no copying" mode that only updates master log file and position
 * add a "dry-run" mode
 * check ssh connection and permissions
 * check replication permissions
 * check slave is setup as a replication slave (i.e. it has a mysql server id)
-* allow overriding the mysql port
 * allow overriding the mysql root user
 * allow different root user passwords on slave and master
 * allow ssh options